Kishore4949/Course_INF-502/Assignment1.md

 3. Use `git diff BRANCH_NAME` to view the differences from a branch and the current branch.
 Summarize the difference from master to the other branch.

 ```
-the difference between master and math branch is we can see below:
+the difference between master and math branch is  shown below:

 diff --git a/A.py b/A.py
 index 0afa98c..dc1e9bd 100644